ObelusFamily/Anythink-Market-5a3h0/backend/README.md

 ## Error Handling

 In `routes/api/index.js`, we define an error-handling middleware for handling Mongoose's `ValidationError`.
 This middleware will respond with a 422 status code and format the response to have [error messages the clients can understand](https://github.com/gothinkster/realworld/blob/master/API.md#errors-and-status-codes)

+## Troubleshooting

+- In case port 3000 is already in use (by Backend for instance):